sidorkinandrew/devops-bootcamp-2012/README.md

 Ruby: RubyGems
 ```

-##  Cloud & Infrastructure as a Service Basics (Digital Ocean)
+##  Module 05 - Cloud & Infrastructure as a Service Basics

 https://github.com/bbachi/react-nodejs-example

 https://github.com/pmendelski/java-react-example

 - Cloud & Infrastructure as a Service Concepts

 #### Working with a cloud server:

-- Setup Server on DigitalOcean (Droplet)
+- Setup Server on AWS
 - Install Java on Cloud Server
 - Deploy and run an application on Cloud Server
 - Create a Linux User to login to Server (instead of using Root User)

-##  Artifact Repository Manager with Nexus
+##  Module 06 - Artifact Repository Manager with Nexus

 - What is an Artifact Repository Manager?